zuplo/docs/docs/guides/oauth-client-management-setup.md

 ## Custom Claims

 When you include custom claims in the above **Scopes** list, you can provide values when a user authenticates that will be included in the access_token in your Zuplo application.
-For example, if you request the scope `customer_id` your identity provide should provide that claim as part of the auth flow.
+For example, if you request the scope `customer_id` your identity provider should provide that claim as part of the auth flow.

-In your application you can access the claim as part of the user object on the response.
+In your application, you can access the claim as part of the user object on the response.

 ```ts
 async function (request: ZuploRequest, context: ZuploContext) {